Sarfaraz K. Niazi

-Sarfaraz Khan Niazi (Urdu: سرفراز خان نیازی; born 1949 in Lucknow, India) he migrated to Karachi, Pakistan in 1962, and to the United States in 1970.
+Sarfaraz Khan Niazi (Urdu: سرفراز خان نیازی; born 1949) is a Pakistani-American academic with an expertise in pharmaceutical sciences.
 He is an expert in biopharmaceutical manufacturing and has worked in academia, industry, and as an entrepreneur.
 He has written books in pharmaceutical sciences, biotechnology, consumer healthcare, and poetry.
 He has translated ghazals (love poems) of the Urdu poet Ghalib.

 Personal life

 Niazi was born on 10 July 1949 in Lucknow in India, and moved to Karachi with his parents in 1962.
 His father was Niaz Fatehpuri, a scholar of religion and literature in Pakistan and India.

 Education

 Niazi earned a Bachelor of Science degree in pharmacy from the University of Karachi in 1969.
 In 1970, he moved to the United States, where he obtained his Master of Science degree in pharmaceutical sciences in 1971 from Washington State University in Pullman, WA, and then moved to Illinois.
 In 1974, he obtained his doctorate in pharmaceutical sciences from the University of Illinois at Chicago.